kristopolous/db.js/README.md

 <h2><a name=introduction></a>Intro<a href=https://www.youtube.com/watch?v=eZ0hECn5Jak>ducing</a> [ <a href=#toc>top</a> ] </h2>

-Have you ever thought
+We will follow two groups in our exploration.
+Two time travellers from the 1700s and a set of spys that are out to get them.

+The time travellers have hacked into the spy's communication systems, but only have a browser to work with.
+The schema is a mess and they must make sense of it and find out what the spys know in order to escape their wrath.

+We start our story shortly after they have discovered the large dataset.

 <blockquote>
-Agnest: Why dearest me, Sir Frederick, this data manipulation dilemma is truly proving to be quite intractible.
+Agnes: Why dearest me, Sir Frederick, this data manipulation dilemma is truly proving to be quite intractible.
 If only I or one such as me had for our immediate disposal and use **an expressive and flexible** syntax; much akin to SQL - for the use in the Browser or in other Javascript environments: then, we could resolve the issues that are contained within this problem with a great ease - indeed, that of which would be immeasurable and truly beneficial to the cause at hand.</blockquote>

 Let's take a familiar everyday SQL query such as: